/etc/cron.d/certbot: crontab entries for the certbot package

 ./letsencrypt-auto --agree-dev-preview --server https://acme-v01.api.letsencrypt.org/directory -a webroot --webroot-path /var/www/html/ certonly

-Whatever method you chose, it will ask for a list of domains you want to validate and your email address.
-You can write multiple domains.
-The first one will be the Common Name (CN) and the rest will appear in the Subject Alt Name field.
+Whichever method you choose, it will ask for a list of domains you want to validate and your email address.
+You can enter multiple domains.
+The first one will be the Common Name (CN), and the rest will appear in the Subject Alt Name field.

 This slideshow requires JavaScript.